ujr/wildmatch/README.md

 ## Iterative Matching

-Any `*` in the pattern ends a segment of characters that must match 1:1, whereas the `*` can “stretch” as needed so as to find a match for the following segment.
+Conceptually, the `*` wildcards cut the pattern into segments.
+Each segment must match 1:1, whereas the `*` can “stretch” as needed so as to find a match for the immediately following segment (and not looking any farther).

-The initial segment (before the first `*`) must match 1:1 and if it does not, the whole pattern does not match.
+If the initial segment (before the first `*`) does not match, the whole pattern does not match.

-If any of the following segments does not match, try again but resume one character later in the string (conceptually we stretch the previous `*` by one character).
+If any of the following segments does not match, try again but resume one character later in the string (conceptually stretching the previous `*` by one character).

 ```C
 bool imatch(const char *pat, const char *str)